canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

     Source Code
         The source code of a program is a set of human-readable instructions written in a programming language.
 Those instructions are later converted to machine code to be directly executed by a computer.
+Generally, programmers study and modify software by reading and editing the source code.

     Source Package
         A :term:`Debian` *source package* contains the :term:`Source` material used